Find all the answers to your GDPR questions here:

 Right to rectification: Rectify your personal information at any time from your account settings.
 You can also contact us directly to edit or rectify your information.

 Right to portability: Upon request, we will export your data so that it can be transferred to a third party or competitor.

 Right to object: Unsubscribe at any time to any specific use of your information (newsletter, automatic emails, etc.).

 How can SendinBlue help you answer requests related to your customers’ data?

-The GDPR provides new rights for your users and customers.
-Thanks to the measures that SendinBlue has taken to be compliant with the regulation, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.
+The GDPR provides new rights for your users and customers as well.
+Thanks to the measures that SendinBlue has taken to be compliant with the new regulations, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.

 Right to rectification: You can rectify your contacts’ information at any time.
 You can also contact us directly to ask us to rectify or delete your data.